openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 * This is done because of how the Omnipod pump is built and operates.
 The pump battery and insulin reservoir are self contained inside of each pod.
 * Since the pod inserts the cannula directly into the skin at the site of the pod application, a traditional tube is not used in Omnipod pumps.
-* Therefore after a pod change the age of each of these values will automatically reset to zero.
+* Therefore, after a pod change the age of each of these values will automatically reset to zero.

 RESET RILEYLINK CONFIG
 ---------------------------------------------------------